martinmaas/www-bar/pages/projects.md

 ------
 # Active Projects

-The list of active projects lives here, along with a short blurb about each one.
+BAR always has a number of ongoing projects.
+The list below contains the projects that are currently active.
+A list of projects that are no longer active can be found on the [history](history.html) page.